SymptomsBy Mayo Clinic Staff

-- Swelling of part of your arm or leg or your entire arm or leg, including your fingers or toes
+- Swelling of part or all of your arm or leg, including fingers or toes

-- A feeling of heaviness or tightness in your arm or leg
+- A feeling of heaviness or tightness

-- Restricted range of motion in your arm or leg
+- Restricted range of motion

-- Aching or discomfort in your arm or leg
+- Aching or discomfort

 - Recurring infections

-- Hardening and thickening of the skin on your arm or leg
+- Hardening and thickening of the skin (fibrosis)

-The swelling caused by lymphedema ranges from mild, hardly noticeable changes in the size of your arm or leg to extreme swelling that can make it impossible to use the affected limb.
-If your lymphedema is caused by cancer treatment, you may not notice any swelling until months or years after treatment.
+The swelling caused by lymphedema ranges from mild, hardly noticeable changes in the size of your arm or leg to extreme changes that make the limb hard to use.
+Lymphedema caused by cancer treatment may not occur until months or years after treatment.

 When to see a doctor

-Make an appointment with your doctor if you notice any persistent swelling in your arm or leg.
+Make an appointment with your doctor if you notice persistent swelling in your arm or leg.

 - Lymphedema.
 Society for Vascular Surgeons. http://www.vascularweb.org/vascularhealth/Pages/lymphedema.aspx?PF=1.
-Accessed Aug.
-25, 2011.
+Accessed Sept.
+17, 2014.

-- Lymphedema.
+- Lymphedema (PDQ): Health professional version.
 National Cancer Institute. http://www.cancer.gov/cancertopics/pdq/supportivecare/lymphedema/healthprofessional/AllPages/Print.
 Accessed Sept.
 16, 2014.